-For example, on the home page, U+ can display a Hero banner at the top of the page, which is typically a larger image with bigger typeface.
+For example, on the home page, U+ displays a hero banner at the top of the page, which is typically a larger image with larger typeface.

-Below that, there is space to display several Tile banners, which are typically smaller.
+Under that banner, there is space to display several tile banners, which are typically smaller.

-When customers log in to their personal portal, they also see a Tile banner on the Account overview page.
+When Troy logs in to his personal portal, he also sees a tile banner on the Account overview page.